mathesar-foundation/mathesar-wiki/team/issue-triage.md

 - One `type:` label.
 This describes the kind of problem that the issue is solving (bug, enhancement, etc.) This may be automatically present based on the issue template.
   - There's also a `question` label for issues that are questions and not problems.
   - `type: meta` issues collect other issues and are not meant to be worked on directly.
 - One `status:` label describing the current status of the issue.
+If the issue has been triaged, this should not be `status: triage`.

 There are also other labels you should consider applying:
 - `priority` labels for issues that are either urgent or are for future consideration.